 "Consistency is not what happens when you feel motivated enough.
 It is what happens when you stop treating the behavior as optional.
 That is an identity question, not a motivation question."

-When you identify as someone who does the thing, missing a day creates a discrepancy between your behavior and your identity.
-That discrepancy is uncomfortable in a specific way that motivates action more reliably than any external reward.
+When you identify as someone who does the thing, missing a day creates a gap between what you just did and what you believe about yourselfty.
+That gap is uncomfortable in a specific way that motivates action more reliably than any external reward.
 Not because you are afraid of failing but because the behavior not happening does not match who you have decided you are.
 Identity-based discomfort brings you back to the behavior.
 Motivation-based enthusiasm does not.

 How to build the identity without faking it